randallard/correspondence-games/PRPs/configurable-game-framework-prd.md

 - Round count = 0 → Validation error

 ### Story 4: Player Completes Game and Downloads History
-**As a player**, I want to download my game history when a game finishes, so that I can keep a record before it's deleted from my browser.
+**As a player**, I want to download my game history when a game finishes, so that I can keep a record of each move before it's deleted from my browser.

 **Acceptance Criteria:**
 - [ ] When game reaches "finished" status, show results screen
 - [ ] Results screen displays download button with clear messaging
 - [ ] Notice: "This game will be deleted when you start a new game"
 - [ ] Download creates JSON file with complete game history
-- [ ] Downloaded file includes: all rounds, choices, scores, timestamps, player names
+- [ ] Downloaded file includes: all rounds, all choices made by both players for each round, scores, timestamps, player names, move-by-move history
 - [ ] Starting a new game auto-deletes finished games from localStorage

 **Edge Cases:**